 4 – What to do when staying Club Level.

-If you are staying Club Level while on property, you may feel compelled to tip the amazing staff that assists you in the private lounge and concierge desk.
+If you are staying at Club Level while on property, you may feel compelled to tip the amazing staff that assists you in the private lounge and concierge desk.
 Well, that may not actually be the best idea.
-None of the staff that works there can actually accept cash tips or gifts of great value.
-If you offer it three times, on the third time they will accept it and then it is supposed to be turned over to their manager to go into a fund for a team event.
+None of the staff there can accept cash tips or gifts of great value.
+If you offer it three times, on the third time, they will accept it, and then it is supposed to be turned over to their manager to go into a fund for a team event.
 If you want to contribute to that, then by all means.
 If you want to recognize the individual cast member, you may think about making cards or gifts prior to your trip that you can give out to some of your favorite cast members.
 You can also seek out to find their manager on duty and give them recognition for amazing service so that it will hopefully benefit them in their career and reviews.

 3 – Recreation activities with cast members present.